 1) an electronic application form;

-2) a 1-2 page single-spaced statement explaining why the Collaborative Humanities program is important to your academic and professional goals and outlining your proposed schedule for completing the program;
+2) a 1-2 page single-spaced statement explaining why the Collaborative Humanities program is important to your academic and professional goals and outlining your proposed schedule for completing the program (a list of courses offered in 2018–2019 is available our website);

 3) a CV, including a list of all PhD coursework to date;